CyrilCermak/modular_architecture_on_ios/README.md

 While this book is mostly focused on the development aspects of modular architecture, some management essentials must also be mentioned.
 Not surprisingly, developing software for a large organisation can be a real challenge.
-Imagine a scenario where around 30 to 50 developers per platform (iOS/Android/Backend) are working on the same project toward the same goal.
+Imagine a scenario where around \~100 developers per platform (iOS/Android/Backend) are working on the same project towards the same goal.
 Those developers are usually divided into multiple cross-functional teams that are working independently as toward each team's own goals.